Project-Books/book-project/.github/CONTRIBUTING.md

 ## Code contributions

-Please create a new branch and submit a pull request into the branch that you want to merge into.
+Please create a new branch off master.
+Once ready to be merged, please submit a pull request to merge into master.